skybert/skybert-net/src/talks/charset-and-encoding/slides.md

-When we surf on [facebook.com](http://facebook.com) or write Java code that consume REST, RPC over HTTP and SOAP services, the server says with which encoding the contents is serialised:
+When we surf on [facebook.com](http://facebook.com) or write Java code that consume REST, RPC over HTTP and SOAP services, the server says which encoding the contents are serialised with:

     $ GET http://vg.no
     ..